Funding & Grants

 Funding can be used to cover core costs or essential equipment, to enable ongoing service provision, homeworking, or delivery of online digital services for charities with a turnover of less than £150,000 per annum that can show financial stability and a clear need for their services.
 Competition for funding is expected to be strong.
 Applications can be submitted at any time.

 QUARTET COMMUNITY FOUNDATION – SEVERAL GRANT PROGRAMMES OPEN TO GROUPS IN NORTH SOMERSET.

 Quartet Community Foundation brings together people who want to help the local community with projects that make a real difference.
-Grant Programmes, offering £500 – £20,000, open to support communities in North Somerset include:- Express (including Covid Response) Grant, North Somerset Community Partnership Grant, North Somerset Community Transport Grant, North Somerset Older Peoples Community Grant and newly opened Resilience Grant Programme.
+Grant Programmes, offering £500 – £20,000, open to support communities in North Somerset include:- Express (including Covid Response) Grant, North Somerset Community Partnership Grant, North Somerset Community Transport Grant, North Somerset Older Peoples Community Grant and Resilience Grant Programme.

 Grants are available for small local grassroots organisations in England to support projects that deliver against one of Comic Relief’s four strategic themes:

 - Children Survive and Thrive: Projects that support children under the age of five to reach their potential and have the best start in life.

 - Fighting for Gender Justice: Projects that improve equality for women, girls and initiatives that help people affected by domestic violence, abuse or exploitation due to their gender.

 - A Safe Place to Be: Projects that support people who are rebuilding their lives because of homelessness or forced migration.